Practice Desk

 - Teachers who want a stable tool they can recommend to students without accounts, subscriptions, or online access.

-- Musicians who prefer native desktop tools instead of browser tabs and streaming services.
+- Musicians who prefer native desktop tools instead of browser tabs or small mobile devices, and local digital music files instead of streaming services.

-The app’s Playback tab is centered on a waveform view of your current track with controls arranged around it for everything you actually do during practice and/or transcription.
+The app’s Playback tab is centered on a waveform view of your current track with controls arranged around it for everything you actually do with audio during practice and/or transcription.

 Work directly with recorded tracks